formancehq/ledger/CONTRIBUTING.md

 ## Terminology

+### Bounded source account

-* Bounded source account: A bounded source account, is an account used in a Numscript script, as a source account, and with a bottom limit.
+A bounded source account, is an account used in a Numscript script, as a source account, and with a bottom limit.
 Example:
     ```
     send [USD/2 100] {
       source = @bank